hcnordics/hcnordics.github.io/_sources/biographies.md

 ## Yearbooks by cohort

+> **Legend**: ● Full text biography ○ Summary table / short profiles
+> \* The Danish graduating classes of 1812 and 1837 were celebrated in a joint yearbook, marking their 50th and 25th anniversaries respectively.

 | Cohort | Denmark: 25 |   40   | 50  | 60  | Norway: 25 | 30  | 40  | 50  | 60  |
 | ------ | :---------: | :----: | :---: | :---: | :--------: | :---: | :---: | :---: | :---: |
 | 1812   |             |        | ○*  |     |            |     |     |     |     |